adriananders/Quix-Audio-Recorder-M4L/userguide/USERGUIDE.md

       This is achieved through recording directly to disk rather than memory.
 Please be aware that over time you will need to clean out the temp file location.</ul>
   <ul>Due to current limitations with Max 8, Start and End number boxes cannot be both automated AND have dynamic value ranges.<br>
       As a result, Start and End are intentionally not mappable parameters.
 Map Start and End % dials to automate coarse start/end points.</ul>
-  <ul>Due to a current defect with [Ableton Live's integration with Max](https://cycling74.com/forums/can-i-get-the-audio-buffer-size-of-live) the first<br>
+  <ul>Due to a current defect with <a href="https://cycling74.com/forums/can-i-get-the-audio-buffer-size-of-live">Ableton Live's integration with Max</a> the first<br>
       beat of every Seq synced measure duration recording will be cut off by the exact sampling buffer of Live.<br>
       This is a defect with Max and Live itself and thus can't be addressed through a bug-fix with this device.<br>
       Use the workaround provided through Delay Compensation to create perfect transport syncronized recorded loops.</ul>
   <ul>Start/End Adj controls, Recenter, Preview, Trim, Save As, and Reload Rec buttons are all designed to provide an experience similar to chopping beats<br>
       in an SP-x0x type sampler.
-Specifically the method detailed in this [YouTube](https://www.youtube.com/watch?v=N-GztP2f0Js) video.<br>
+Specifically the method detailed in this <a href="https://www.youtube.com/watch?v=N-GztP2f0Js">YouTube</a> video.<br>
       This is great to use in conjunction with a MIDI controller or Push to make for quick chopping using one's ears rather than visual or automatic chops.</ul>
   <ul>Save As does not trim the audio nor save the playback start/end points specified in the preview window.<br>
       Please apply Trim to commit the start/end to the buffer.</ul>